department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-If you need help filing a claim, you may want to work with an accredited Veterans Service Officer, claims agent, or attorney.
+If you need help filing a claim, you may want to work with an accredited attorney, a claims agent, or a representative from a Veterans Service Organization (VSO).
 We trust these professionals because they’re trained and certified in the claims process and can help you with VA-related needs.
-Veterans Service Officers may work for Veterans Service Organizations (both are called VSOs), as well as for local government offices.
-Veterans Service Organizations advocate on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
+VSOs advocate on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
 Find out more about accredited representatives and how they can help you.

 </div>